TheCloudTheory/arm-estimator/README.md

 Those limitations will be removed in the future releases of the project.

 ## Services support
 Services not listed are considered TBD.
+Below list represents the latest commit available, which isn't always aligned with the most recent release.
 Service|Support level|More information
 ----|----|----
+Active Directory B2C|Not Supported|-
-Advanced Data Security|Not Supported|-
+Active Directory Domain Services|Not Supported|- Advanced Data Security|Not Supported|-
 Advanced Threat Protection|Not Supported|-
 AKS|In development|Estimates work for managed service (both Free / Paid), estimation doesn't include agent pools